Safe Recruitment Policy

 All applicants must submit a hand-written application form by the closing date.
 We will only accept CVs if they are accompanied by our standard application form completed as required.

-We will notify all candidates selected for interview by letter.
+We will notify all candidates selected for an interview by letter.
 All candidates will be asked to bring to the following items to the interview:

 Proof of identity, e.g. passport, driving licence or birth certificate.